Geordie Greep: 2017–2018: BRIT School and formation of Black Midi

-What would become Black Midi first began when Greep met fellow guitarist Matt Kwasniewski-Kelvin at the BRIT School, which they both attended.
-During this time, he and Kwasniewski-Kelvin began to perform together regularly, busking in Bromley, London.
+Greep met fellow guitarist Matt Kwasniewski-Kelvin at the BRIT School, and the two began to busk together regularly in Bromley, London.
 Through their MIDI lessons at the school, Greep would learn of the genre black MIDI.
 Though he has stated he knew little about the genre, he suggested it to Kwasniewski-Kelvin as a potential band name.

 The two later met drummer Morgan Simpson, and their sound began to take on more rock and funk influences.
 Their lineup would be completed when they enlisted bassist Cameron Picton a month before their first show at The Windmill, in Brixton.
-After a later show at The Windmill, the group would find themselves approached by record producer Dan Carey, with whom they would record their debut single, "bmbmbm".
+After a later show at The Windmill, the group would find themselves approached by record producer Dan Carey, with whom they recorded their debut single, "bmbmbm".